Case Study

 Why It Matters

 GPT-5.4 was not only useful for snippets.
 It helped shape the backend, frontend, prompts, workflows, and iteration loops across the full product.
+That shortens the path from idea to working system — especially when product, UX, and implementation are tightly integrated.

 RAG matters more when the workflow is operational.